Spinor Bose-Einstein condensates: Mean-field theory of spinor condensates

 where $| {\rm vac} \rangle$ denotes the particle vacuum and $\zeta_m$'s are assumed to satisfy the following normalization condition:

 It is straightforward to show that

 where $\langle \cdots\cdot \rangle_0 \equiv \langle \boldsymbol{\zeta} | \cdots\cdot | \boldsymbol{\zeta} \rangle$ and

 As shown in Eq.~(\ref{MFa}), the expectation value of the field operator vanishes as it should in a number-conserving theory.
 Nevertheless, all experimentally observable physical quantities, which are expressed in terms of the correlation function of the field operators such as (\ref{MFb}) and (\ref{MFc}), can have nonzero values.
-These values agree with those obtained by the U(1) symmetry-breaking approach within the factor of $1/N$.
+These values agree with those obtained by the U(1) symmetry-breaking approach except for the factor of $1/N$ in Eq.~(\ref{MFc}).